akramkhan-in/youtube-dl-cron/README.md

-# youtube-dl-cron
+# Description
-Cron shell script for automatically updating youtube-dl
+youtube-dl-cron is a cron script that automatically updates youtube-dl when a new version is released.

 # Installation
 chmod +x update-youtube-dl